Leopardstown review: Queen Kahala

-A round-up of the action from Leopardstown on Wednesday where Royal Kahala returned to top form and Journey With Me retained his unbeaten record.
+A round-up of the rest of the action from Leopardstown on Wednesday where Royal Kahala returned to top form and Journey With Me retained his unbeaten record.

 Royal Kahala lunged late to claim top honours in the Grade Three Advent Surety Irish EBF Mares Hurdle at Leopardstown.